 Policy and decision makers are more likely to utilise drugs if the complementary marker monitoring methods are less invasive, produce results rapidly, can be utilised at home or in a clinic and data can be shared with specialists for analysis instantly via securely connected Apps.

-Abingdon Health will be attending the Festival of Biologics (15-17 Oct 2019) in Basel.
-Arrange a meet with our Business Development Team to see how near-patient tests could benefit monitoring drug therapy.https://www.alphalabs.co.uk/lf-tlad25; 2.
+Contact a member if our team to see how near-patient tests could benefit monitoring drug therapy.
+Alternatively, please download our brochure.https://www.alphalabs.co.uk/lf-tlad25; 2.
 Ning X et al. Development of a lateral flow dipstick for simultaneous and semi-quantitative analysis of dihydroartemisinin and piperaquine in an artemisinin combination therapy.
 Drug Test Anal.
-2019 May 31. doi: 10.1002/dta.2656; 3. https://www.statista.com/statistics/263102/pharmaceutical-market-worldwide-revenue-since-2001/ Contact Malcolm
+2019 May 31. doi: 10.1002/dta.2656; 3. https://www.statista.com/statistics/263102/pharmaceutical-market-worldwide-revenue-since-2001/